aryanjassal/transcodine/README.md

 grouped by directories by architecture and needs to be done manually at parse-time.
 This also introduces a limitation where empty directories cannot be made, they can only be made implicitly via file creation.

+### Compression

+Compression has been added to align with the assignment requirements, but it is a feature which serves to only complicate things rather than making them more efficient.
+As I am using AES128 to encrypt the bins, they are already in a state of high entropy.
+This means that the data closely resembles random noise.
+It is hard to compress random data, meaning the compression will not have any real impact.

+The compression could have been done on the bin itself prior to compression, and while this would have yielded better results, it would have been more difficult to compress and decompress the archive, with more places to go wrong.
+This is why you will probably see a warning for low efficiency of huffman compression on the file.

+The compressed bins are linked with a new encrypted database to store the relevant keys.
+This database can only be unlocked using the master key provided after compression.
+This key can be used to import bins into an agent.
+Bin name collisions and deduplication is handled automatically.
+This ease of sharing can be both a blessing and a curse.
+All it takes is a single mistake to leak the entire contents of a compressed archive to a malicious actor.

 ### Notes